themesberg/flowbite-react/.changeset/sad-papers-crash.md

   - Updated default colors to use `primary` instead of specific colors (e.g., `cyan`)
   - Standardized color naming across components
   - Enhanced color inheritance and theme customization

+Learn more about theming in our [theme documentation](https://flowbite-react.com/docs/customize/theme).

 ### Package and Build System